 Included in the index section of this manual is a copy of the Granicrete Countertop Care sheet.
 You must have the customer sign two copies, one for them to keep and one for you to have.
-These care instructions are similar to that of granite and Corian® surfaces.
-Your customer's understanding of ongoing care is important to ensure long-term satisfaction.
+These care instructions are much similar to that of granite and Corian® surfaces.
+Your customer's understanding of ongoing care is very important to assure long-term satisfaction.